tolarewaju3/codelikethewind/5g-streaming/README.md

 MySQL Connection Password: tolarewaju3
 MySQL Database Name: metabase
 ```
-Next, we’ll create our metabase container. **Click the “+Add” and select “Container Images”**.
+Next, we’ll **create our metabase container.** Click the “+Add” and select “Container Images”.
 Fill in the properties below.

 ```
 Image name from external registry: metabase/metabase
 Application: No application group
 Name: metabase
 ```
 Set environment properties on our container.
-On the bottom of the window, **select “Deployment” and fill in the following variables.**
+On the bottom of the window, select “Deployment” and fill in the following variables.
 ```
 MB_DB_TYPE: mysql
 MB_DB_DBNAME: metabase